Mohammad-SU/LimeDrive-Cloud-Storage-Public/README.md

 ## ☁️ What's LimeDrive?

-A robust cloud storage service that I solo-developed, with some areas surpassing Dropbox/Google Drive (particularly speed).
+A robust cloud storage service that I developed, with some areas surpassing Dropbox/Google Drive (particularly speed).
 I handled all complex architectural and scalability decisions, implementing them myself.
 Seamlessly manage and view files in LimeDrive's sleek retro UI - secure, fast, and performant.

 > [!NOTE]
 The LimeDrive codebase is partly open-source, meaning only a fraction of its code is available in this public repo.
 Much of this is obfuscated, such as the directory structure/names - this is because the code here is primarily meant for showcase (even for those with no experience with the technologies used) and it may become a commercial service in the future.
 It may not function properly if you attempt to run it in your local environment with no other dependencies or changes.